-8.1.7 Public Market Data Feed
+8.1.7 Public market data feed

-All post-trade information, i.e. all matched RfQ transactions, is available via public market data feeds, such as ITCH and GCF.
+All post-trade information, i.e. all matched RfQ transactions are available via public market data feeds, such as ITCH and GCF.

 The Request for Quote negotiations if they do not result in a trade are always private and not disclosed.